 The Board's purview was further expanded in January 1999, with the coming into force of the Water Act, which contains a mechanism for appealing water related approvals, preliminary certificates, licences, diversion of water, and enforcement matters to the Board.
 It is evident that the quantity, use, and management of water in Alberta are becoming more contentious issues which are influenced by a variety of factors.
 However, decisions on appropriate usage of Alberta's water supply are within the realm of human influence and, as such, there are differing opinions on what constitutes appropriate use and management of Alberta's water supply.
 As a result, the number of water related appeals is an increasingly large aspect of the Board's business, a challenge which the Board has met with the same standard of fairness and efficiency with which it has been processing EPEA appeals since 1993.

-In April 2007, the Board's powers were further expanded in response to climate change issues under the Climate Change and Emissions Management Act (CCEMA).
-The Board may now hear appeals under section 42 of the CCEMA regarding compliance orders and administrative penalties.
+In April 2007, the Board's powers were further expanded in response to climate change issues under the Climate Change and Emissions Management Act, now the Emissions Management and Climate Resilience Act (EMCRA).
+The Board may now hear appeals under section 42 of the EMCRA regarding compliance orders and administrative penalties.
 It is expected that as this area of the law continues to develop, the Board will play an important role in ensuring that the approach to environmental stewardship taken under EPEA and the Water Act is extended to climate issues.

-The provisions relating to the Board are found in Part 4 of EPEA, Schedule 5 of the Government Organization Act, Part 9 of the Water Act, and Section 42 of CCEMA.
+The provisions relating to the Board are found in Part 4 of EPEA, Schedule 5 of the Government Organization Act, Part 9 of the Water Act, and Section 42 of EMCRA.
 The main regulation to provide specifics on the Board is the Environmental Appeal Board Regulation.
-The Board has statutory authority to hear appeals of administrative decisions made about matters regulated by EPEA, the Government Organization Act, the Water Act, and the Climate Change and Emissions Management Act.
+The Board has statutory authority to hear appeals of administrative decisions made about matters regulated by EPEA, the Government Organization Act, the Water Act, and the Emissions Management and Climate Resilience Act.

 In carrying out its functions, the Board has all the powers of a commissioner under the Public Inquiries Act, including the ability to retain experts to assist with matters before the Board and to compel persons or evidence to be brought before the Board.
 Although it is not subject to the provisions of the Administrative Procedures Act, the Board has an obligation to operate in accordance with the principles of natural justice.
 Although the Courts retain the power to review Board decisions to make sure they conform the legislation, they cannot change the Board's findings within the legislation.